Ashes (Celine Dion song): Remixes

-After performing alongside Dion at a charity event at Caesars Palace in November 2017, raising money for victims of the 2017 Las Vegas shooting, music producer Steve Aoki created a "tasteful remix" of the song, dubbed a "Deadpool Demix".
-It was released by Sony Music online on May 25, 2018.
-Another remix by American producer DJ Riddler was officially approved a month later and released commercially on August 3, 2018.
+After performing with Dion at a charity event at Caesars Palace in November 2017, which raised funds for victims of the 2017 Las Vegas shooting, producer Steve Aoki created a "tasteful remix" of the track, referred to as a "Deadpool Demix".
+It was released online by Sony Music on May 25, 2018.
+Another remix by American producer DJ Riddler received official approval a month later and was released commercially on August 3, 2018.